What is Dry Needling?

 Is Dry Needling covered by insurance?

 Dry Needling is not a covered benefit by insurance.
-Currently, DN costs $35/treatment at Therafit.
+Please call our office for pricing and appointment scheduling.

 Dry Needling with Electrical Stimulation for IT-Band and Anterior Knee Pain